 Why Gen X-ers needs life insurance

-Generation X is in a stage of life that includes numerous responsibilities.
+Generation X is in a stage of life that includes numerous important responsibilities.
 Life insurance may help to provide peace of mind that your loved ones will be taken care of should you pass away.

-This is of special concern given that life insurance for Generation X can provide a number of benefits to your family.
+Life insurance for Generation X can provide a number of benefits to your family.
 Should you pass away, life insurance could help your loved ones with:

 - Mortgage payments: If you still have a mortgage, a life insurance policy might help your family make the monthly payments if you pass away.